Studies Show The Anti-Carcinogenic Properties of Antioxidants

 Thank you flavonoids!

-We also read a study that recruited 1522 breast cancer cases and 1547 frequency control subjects from June 2007 to July 2018 in Guangdong, China.
+A 2019 study that looked at 1522 breast cancer cases and 1547 frequency control subjects from June 2007 to July 2018 in Guangdong, China.
 The results of this study indicated that consumption of “flavonoids and most flavonoid subclasses intakes were inversely associated with breast cancer risk.”

-Finally, “the critical relationship of fruit and vegetable intake and cancer prevention has been thoroughly documented.
+Finally, the authors of a medical review conclude that “the critical relationship of fruit and vegetable intake and cancer prevention has been thoroughly documented.
 It has been suggested that major public health benefits could be achieved by substantially increasing consumption of these foods.”